OREL-group/Project-Management-FA-24/FINAL PAPERS/Pavithra_Ramakrishnan_FinalPaper.md

 5: Final Adjustments and Documentation
 Optimize latency and ensure the accuracy of the detection pipeline.
 Document processes, including data preprocessing, model training, and integration.
-Conduct a final review with peers (Kaleem and Hari) for feedback.)
+Conduct a final review. )

 #### Key Features